occamsystems/occam-qudt/README.md

 All Quantity Values are stored in memory based on their *unscaled* values.
 This means that unit conversion only rewrites a pointer.
 Additionally, it means that all fundamental operations over quantities require no intermediate conversions.
-Operations are available as static and local methods, with local method have mutating and non-mutating variants.
+Operations are available as static and local methods, with local methods having mutating and non-mutating variants.
 Non-mutating methods are the same as static methods and allocate new QuantityValues.
 ```
 QuantityValue qv3 = QuantityValue.add(qv1, qv2); // Allocates